DipayanSenGupta/mult-auth-inventory/README.md

 $ php artisan serve
 ```

-Remember to visit `http://localhost:8000/register/writer` and `http://localhost:8000/register/admin` to register writers and admins respectively.
-Then visit `http://localhost:8000/login/writer` and `http://localhost:8000/login/admin` to login the writers and admins respectively.
+Remember to visit `http://localhost:8000/register/writer` and `http://localhost:8000/register/admin` to register sales and admins respectively.
+Then visit `http://localhost:8000/login/writer` and `http://localhost:8000/login/admin` to login the sales and admins respectively.

+`http://localhost:8000/products/index` to see the inventory from both `http://localhost:8000/writer` (sales) and `http://localhost:8000/admin`(admin).
+Checking out product `http://localhost:8000/products/checkoutIndex` is enabled from `http://localhost:8000/writer`and http://localhost:8000/products/create (product creation) & http://localhost:8000/products/history (product history) is enabled from admin vie

 ## Built With
 [Laravel](https://laravel.com/) - The PHP Framework For Web Artisans.

-[SQLite](https://en.wikipedia.org/wiki/SQLite) - A relational database management system.